Monday, December 13th, 7:00 p.m.

 - Finally, it is probably the most widespread brand of Antisemitism as it unifies numerous Islamists from a broad range of countries and movements both Sunnis and Shi`is, mainstream and radicals alike.

-Meir Litvak’s lecture will discuss the evolution of this type of anti-Semitism and its major characteristics.
+Meir Litvak’s lecture will discuss the evolution of this type of anti-Semitism and its significant characteristics.

 This event will be held in Tifereth Israel Synagogue’s Cohen Social Hall.
 Participants must be vaccinated and masked.
 For those who have not submitted your proof of vaccination, kindly do so now or bring it with you.